OJ-Pulp/Silk/Weavers/Chain/README.md

 # ChainWeaver

-ChainWeaver is a secialized tool for generating a realistic synthetic supply chain network.
+ChainWeaver is a specialized tool for generating a realistic synthetic supply chain network.

 ---